 Since CK is a marker of skeletal muscle damage1–4,7,8, if elevated alongside AST, then skeletal muscle damage is more likely to be the cause of the elevated AST.
 In cases of chronic muscle damage, CK may be normal and AST may still remain elevated.
 3

-Although interpreting the AST value in context with other analyte data does not cover every possible case3, this approach can be loosely applied across all species as a start.
+Although interpreting the AST value in context with other analyte data does not cover every possible case3, this approach can be loosely applied across all species as a start towards a more definitive diagnosis.

 Next month we will review CK and tie these analytes together in more detail.
 We’re also working on producing a pocket reference document with analyte information for each species, so stay tuned for that downloadable document coming soon.